dave-kennedy/Knockoff/README.md

 The first argument to `KO.listen` should be a callback function, while the second should be the name of a property to listen for changes on.
 In the example above, whenever the `level` property changes the callback will be executed and the `strength` property will be updated.

-Finally, you can tell `KO.listen` to listen on any number of properties like so:
+You can tell `KO.listen` to listen on any number of properties like so:

     KO.listen(function () {
         model.strength = (model.level / 2) + model.beardLength;